jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "I believe so," replied Mr. Clare, laughing outright, "except in one point, and that a minor one.
 Is the present stock company nominally the same&mdash;of course I know it is not exactly&mdash;that owned the Maennerchor Club House twelve years ago?"

 "That's aisely answered," replied the priest, with an air of relief at which his friend laughed again.
 "It is, nominally.
 There was maybe twenty or a dozen shareholders at that time who wanted the club-house chiefly for their own recreation; for the most of them was rich men, and, so it paid expenses, they didn't look for dividends.
 When Miss Sally took the care of it, and they began to see how things was going, they behaved mighty well; first, they reduced the par value of a share to five dollars, as we have it now, and gave every shareholder one vote and no more.
-And, shure, that's fair enough," continued the Father, with a conscientious desire to be logical whenever he could; <p class="pagenum">Begin page 168</p> "for av a rich man has twenty votes in a meeting of share holders, why shouldn't he vote twenty times for president?""
+And, shure, that's fair enough," continued the Father, with a conscientious desire to be logical whenever he could; <hr><p class="pagenum">Page 168</p> "for av a rich man has twenty votes in a meeting of share holders, why shouldn't he vote twenty times for president?""
 Because human nature is happily illogical, and seldom follows out false premises to their ultimate conclusions," said Ernest Clare, with a gravity which was belied by the twinkle in his eye.

 "Oh, get out with your logic and your ultimate conclusions!
 It's because the fellow that tried it on first would be mobbed, that's why.
 Conclusions, indeed!"